 Domestic and stock bore licence fee waiver

-The Victorian Government is waiving the $235 application fee for new domestic and stock bore construction licences for landholders in eligible areas of Victoria.
+The Victorian Government is waiving the $235 application fee for new domestic and stock bore construction licences for landholders in eligible areas of Victoria, until 31 July 2020.
 This initiative will help landholders secure their domestic and stock water supply needs in areas experiencing drought and dry conditions.
 Apply for a new bore construction licence online via the Victorian Water Register to find out if you’re eligible.